convox/action-deploy/README.md

 ### `manifest`
 **Optional** Use a custom path for your convox.yml
 ### `buildargs`
 **Optional** Pass docker build arguments to the build process.
-Build args are key-value pairs passed as a list like:
+Build args are key-value pairs separated by a newline:
 ```
-  build-args:
+  buildargs: |
-     - BASEIMAGE=myimage
+    BASEIMAGE=myimage
-     - MYARG=hello
+    MYARG=hello
 ```